arafat-hasan/postgres-notes/README.md

 -- More lines containing INSERT command, We are not showing them here.
 ```

 After saving our changed `person.sql` file, now we will execute it.
-We can copy the whole file and paste it into posges terminal, that will work too, but we are going to do it in a better way. `\i` excecutes a script file of SQL commands.
+We can copy the whole file and paste it into Postgres terminal, that will work too, but we are going to do it in a better way. `\i` executes a script file of SQL commands.
 ```
 test=# \i /path/to/person.sql
 ```
-Now the script `person.sql` is executed, and there are 1000 rows in the person table.
+Now the script `person.sql` is executed, and there are 1000 rows in the `person` table.

-Now out table description look like this:
+Our table description look like this:
 ```
 test=# \d person;
                            Table "public.person"